melodyloveless/creativeCoding_fall2026/week2/index.md

 Connect ideas from class/course materials to the materials assigned above.
 See Brightspace for additional talking points.

 ### Coursework
-Before the end of the day on (Th) 9/10:
+Before the end of the day on (Th) 9/10...
   - Share your weekly reflection via Brightspace.

-Before the beginning of next class:
+Before the beginning of next class...
 - Review notes as needed.
 - And complete:
   - [Process Drawing](assignment.html)